Why Major in English?

 What Everyone Else is Saying

-The promise of an English program is in its ability to help you develop very translatable skills that will prepare you for a variety of careers (e.g., journalism, writing, publishing, marketing, teaching, nonprofit advocacy) as well as advanced degrees.
+The promise of an English program is in its ability to help you develop very translatable skills that prepare you for a variety of careers (e.g., journalism, writing, publishing, marketing, teaching, nonprofit advocacy) as well as advanced degrees.
 Some of these skills include but are not limited to...

 • Critical Thinking.
-English majors excel post graduation because they are taught how to become strong researchers, questioners, and inference-makers.
-You'll learn how to communicate trustworthy judgements to others across multiple professional settings.
+English majors excel in all career fields because they are taught how to become strong researchers, questioners, and inference-makers.
+As an English major, you'll learn how to communicate trustworthy judgements across multiple professional settings.

 • Empathy.
 Empathy is the ability to understand another's perspective and motives.
 This "soft-skill" is one of the most sought-after within the job market because an empathetic professional is one who can relate to others and make strong predictions.
 As an English major, reading and analyzing texts provides you ample opportunity to develop and strengthen your empathetic prowess.